 The American Curriculum is divided into three stages: Elementary School, Middle School and High School.
 In Elementary School, students aged 4 to 11 enter Kindergarten to Grade 5.
-Students aged 11 to 14 progress to Middle School which covers Grade 6 to Grade 8.
+Students aged 11 to 14 progresses to Middle School which covers Grade 6 to Grade 8.
 They then move on to High School until the age of 18 to complete Grade 9 to Grade 12.

-The American Curriculum is a standards-based curriculum that is governed by six accreditation authorities including the Middle States Association of Colleges and Schools (MSACS), and Western Association of Schools and Colleges (WASC).
+The American Curriculum is a standards-based curriculum that is governed by six accreditation authorities including the Middle States Association of Colleges and Schools (MSACS), and the Western Association of Schools and Colleges (WASC).
 All subject content must abide by the Common Core State Standards or the AERO Common Core Plus Standards.
 American international schools have the flexibility to design their curriculum based on standards that are relevant to their host country.

-Students need to complete a certain amount of credits from Grade 9 to Grade 12 to be granted the American High School Diploma.
+Students need to complete a certain number of credits from Grade 9 to Grade 12 to be granted the American High School Diploma.
 In addition, students have the opportunity to sit for standardised tests such as the SAT, PSAT and ACT to measure their knowledge in certain subject areas.

 Here are the schools in Singapore that offer the American Curriculum:

 SAS equips students with the tools for college preparation through 25 Advanced Placement (AP) courses, the AP Capstone Diploma programme, and a growing number of specialised advanced topic courses.
 A unique feature of the school is the Interim Semester, an annual programme involving a range of activities in Singapore and excursions to other countries.
 The Interim Semester consists of three areas — Global Studies, Eco Adventure and Service Learning.
 Completion of one Interim Semester course during High School level is mandatory in order to graduate.
-In addition, counseling services are provided to both students and parents at SAS.
+In addition, counselling services are provided to both students and parents at SAS.

 Stamford American International School (SAIS) offers a unique curriculum, integrating the International Baccalaureate (IB) Programme with American Standards and Advanced Placement courses.
 SAIS is spread out across two campuses — the Elementary & Secondary School Campus in Woodleigh Lane and the Early Learning Village Campus in Chuan Lane.
-The Early Learning Village is open to children to enter Pre-Nursery to Kindergarten 2 levels.
+The Early Learning Village is open to children entering Pre-Nursery to Kindergarten 2 levels.
 The Reggio Emilia approach is adapted for the Early Learning Village curriculum.

-- New International Schools in Singapore
+- Preschools and Kindergartens in Singapore

-- 5 Boarding Schools in Singapore
+- Boarding Schools in Singapore